flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 - The general consensus from 2005 predicted that most consumer TVs will soon be equipped with high-resolution and widescreen screens.
 - Since it would take time to master Xenos' capabilities, launch titles were assumed to not use all of the GPU resources.
 Thus, games painlessly added HD support to compensate.

-With the same rationale, why is not 1080p the focus instead?
+With the same rationale, why is 1080p not the focus instead?
 Well, 1080p puts a significantly higher workload on Xenos, which limits effects like anti-aliasing.
-Instead, Microsoft suggested developers should render at 720p and direct the internal video scaler to upscale it to 1080p, if required.
-To assist with this, Microsoft released another software update in October 2006 to enable 1080p (initially, only 1080i had been available).
+Instead, Microsoft suggested developers to render at 720p and direct the internal video scaler to upscale the frame to 1080p, if required.
+To assist with this, Microsoft released another software update in October 2006 to enable 1080p output (initially, only 1080i had been available).

 ## Audio

-As CPUs evolve to become multi-core jack of all trades, the grounds for housing dedicated audio hardware slowly dissipates.
-In the end, Microsoft decided that the Xbox 360's audio department would be the responsibility of the CPU, and as such, the **audio pipeline is implemented through software**.
+As CPUs evolved to become multi-core jack of all trades, the grounds for housing dedicated audio hardware slowly dissipated.
+In the end, Microsoft decided that the Xbox 360's audio department would be the responsibility of the CPU, and as such, the **audio pipeline was implemented through software**.
 So, the operating system provides routines which games access through the official SDK.
 This brings in new advantages, as the general-purpose capabilities of CPUs are not restricted to a fixed set of audio functions.

-A year later, the PS3 will [follow suit](playstation-3#audio), and thus cement this practice across the video game industry.
+A year later, the PS3 would [follow suit](playstation-3#audio), and thus cement this practice across the video game industry.

 ### The hidden audio chip

 Conversely, in the case of the Xbox 360, we find a huge exception to this rule: Microsoft fitted a **hardware audio decoder** on the motherboard [@cpu-andrews].
-Although this circuit is hidden within the Southbridge chip (explained further in the 'I/O' section) and it only supports one codec called **Xbox Media Audio** (XMA).
+Although, this circuit is hidden within the Southbridge chip (explained further in the 'I/O' section) and it only supports one codec called **Xbox Media Audio** (XMA).
 The latter is a variant of Microsoft's proprietary **Windows Media Audio** (WMA), which you may have heard about already.
 In any case, why was that codec so crucial that Microsoft invested extra hardware in a console already facing budget cuts?

 #### A codec-rich industry {.tabs .active}

 ![Windows Media Player 6, released in 1999.
 This was Microsoft's weapon against its contemporaries, namely QuickTime, Winamp and so forth.](screenshots/windows/media6.jpg){.tab-float .no-upscaling}

-Back in the naughties (and even the late 90s), during the rise of the World Wide Web and affordable multimedia products (i.e. accelerator cards, SIMD-capable CPUs and fast network bandwidth), many companies which were once narrowly focused on productivity software suddenly ventured into a new area of multimedia services.
+Back in the naughties (and even the late 90s), during the rise of the World Wide Web and affordable multimedia products (e.g., accelerator cards, SIMD-capable CPUs, and fast network bandwidth), many companies that were once narrowly focused on productivity software suddenly ventured into a new area of multimedia services.

-It so happens users now wanted to watch full-motion movies on a PC, listen to an Audio CD while working on a spreadsheet, rip (and even mix) Audio CDs, just to mention a few examples.
-We of course take all of this for granted now but mind these 'abilities' had to be implemented at some point in history.
-Initially, they were delivered through third-party software (i.e. Nero and Winamp, to state a few) and later bundled with the operating system (i.e. Windows XP and its integrated CD burner; and Mac OS X 10.1 bundled with iTunes).
+It so happened that, all of a sudden, users began asking to watch full-motion movies on a PC, listen to music while working on a spreadsheet, and even compile their own audio CDs (the iconic *rip and mix*).
+We, of course, take all of this for granted now, but mind these 'abilities' had to be implemented at some point in history.
+Initially, they were delivered through third-party software (*Nero* and *Winamp*, to state a few) and later bundled with the operating system: Windows XP had built-in CD burning features, albeit mediocre, and Mac OS X 10.1 integrated *iTunes*.

-Now, if we take a deeper dive into the music world and its never-ending sharing systems, we see that the MP3 became the de-facto codec used for transmitting music [@audio-mp3] and that brings huge demand for media players that decode MP3 (well, technically, MPEG-1).
-That being said, what is Microsoft's response to this trend?
-Well, develop _another_ codec to displace MP3, a new format called **Windows Media Audio** or 'WMA' [@audio-wma].
+Now, if we focus on the events surrounding the music world and its never-ending sharing systems, we also see that the MP3 became the de-facto codec for transmitting music [@audio-mp3] and that brought huge demand for media players that could decode MP3 (well, technically, MPEG-1).
+That being said, what was Microsoft's response to this trend?
+Well, develop *another* codec to displace MP3, a new format called **Windows Media Audio** or 'WMA' [@audio-wma].

 #### One more push for WMA {.tab}

 ![Windows Media Player 11, released in 2006.
 Now with a fancier UI and more proprietary codecs!](screenshots/windows/media11.png){.tab-float}

-Unfortunately for them, the adoption of WMA wasn't as popular as MP3, presumably due to Microsoft's licensing schemes.
-To top it off, Microsoft fragmented the WMA user base by releasing non-backwards compatible revisions and offering multiple tiers.
+Unfortunately for them, the adoption of WMA was not as popular as MP3, presumably due to Microsoft's licensing schemes.
+To top it off, Microsoft later fragmented their user base by releasing non-backwards compatible revisions and offering multiple tiers.
 Yet, the company still kept pushing for adoption by other means, for instance, through DirectX's audio playback libraries, namely 'DirectShow' [@audio-directshow].

 You can see now that it's not difficult to put two and two together.
 The original Xbox was conceived as a 'DirectX-compatible console' and, while one could debate about such statement, the same slogan also applied to the Xbox 360.
 So, it's no mystery that WMA carried on in this console.